sczyh30/vertx-blueprint-microservice/docs/en/tutorial.md

 # Introduction to microservice

-Aha~ You must be familar -- at least sounds familar with the word "microservice".
+Aha~ You must be familiar -- at least sounds familiar with the word "microservice".
 More and more developers are embracing fine-grained microservice architecture.
 So what are microservices?
 In brief:

 > Microservices are small, autonomous services that work together.